Sudo-Victor-Victory/github-portfolio/content/blogs/esp-dsp.md

 - FIR: reference
 - Vector math operations: reference
 - Kalman filter: reference </br>
-All of which are found in the [Offical ESP32 DSP library (ESP-DSP)](https://github.com/espressif/esp-dsp)
+All of which are found in the [Official ESP32 DSP library (ESP-DSP)](https://github.com/espressif/esp-dsp)

 ## What DSP methods did you use?
-I primiarly used *FIR* and *Kalman*.
+I primarily used *FIR* and *Kalman*.
 For FIR, I utilized ESP-DSP's implementation.
 For Kalman, I implemented my own.
 Both will have their own sections.

 ## FIR Filter (Low Pass)
 FIR is simple, powerful, and reliable filter.
 And I love it.
 Without going too into the weeds, FIR is essentially a weighted sum.
-You define a number of taps (or coefficients) which are specially formulated to alter a signal in a predictable fashion (due to a cutoff, and transition bandwidth which defines how much to attenuated/reduce noise) and are summed up to give you a more-concise signal.
+You define a number of taps (or coefficients) which are specially formulated to alter a signal in a predictable fashion (due to a cutoff, and transition bandwidth which defines how much to attenuate/reduce noise) and are summed up to give you a more-concise signal.
 In human terms, you have a special set of numbers that mathematically change your signal in a predictable manner.
 In my case, I decided to implement a low-pass filter (ignore high frequencies) for my FIR filter.
 Here's the reasoning.
-- Reduces high-requency noise:
+- Eliminates high-frequency noise:
     - Upon researching what frequencies each wave resided in, the highest peak in frequency was the QRS Complex at roughly 40 Hz.
 Meaning I could ignore higher frequencies, as they stemmed from muscle noise or motion artifacts.
     - Low-pass could cheaply filter these out
-- Preserve waveform morphology (preverse the 'look' of the ECG)
+- Preserve waveform morphology (preserve the 'look' of the ECG)
-    - by filtering out higher frequencies, I can still preverse the look of the ECG.
+    - by filtering out higher frequencies, I can still preserve the look of the ECG.
     - Similarly, you could have a transition bandwidth to modify how much signals are attenuated in proximity to a cutoff.
 This *also* was huge in removing unwanted jittery noise.

 So ultimately it would eliminate higher frequency noise, attenuate lower frequency noise due to the transition bandwidth.
 I used the website FIIIR.com to generate my FIR coefficients.
 It will be discussed more in Methodology.